bytedeco/javacpp-presets/README.txt

 ==Changes==

+ * Ported various helper classes from JavaCV
+ * Inserted missing dependency entries in the `pom.xml` files of the child modules
  * Added presets for the C++ API of OpenCV 2.4.8, which can now be parsed due to the latest changes in JavaCPP

 ===January 6, 2014 version 0.7===